tikv/pd/.github/pull_request_template.md

  - Need to cherry-pick to the release branch
  - Need to update the documentation
  - Need to update the `tidb-ansible` repository
- - Need to be included in the release note
+ - Need to be included in the release notes